BlueBrain/gitlab-pipelines/README.md

 - `CI_BRANCHES:BISON_TAG=v3.0.6` will be silently ignored, CoreNEURON depends on `bison` but there is no explicit build step for `bison`.

+The branch of Spack that is checked out can be specified using the same syntax, `CI_BRANCHES:SPACK_BRANCH=some/feature-branch`.
+In this case only branch specifications are supported, not tags or commits.

 This is a re-implementation of a similar feature in the previous CI setup that was based on Jenkins.